 Note: The details presented in the report are intended to help in creating awareness about the regulatory process and requirements for registering cosmetic products in Japan.
 While the report can be considered as an informative resource, it is not being presented as legal guidance, a binding document, or any authoritative report.
 The information in this report was prepared on the basis of relevant information from the public domain as of the date, however, the PMDA regulations and requirements may change with time and it is advisable to refer to current regulations at any given time.
 It is recommended to confirm the specific details, requirements, and processes applicable to your specific products at a given time before initiating any process of registration.

-Step 1: Categorize your product and perform ingredient analysis
+Step 1: Review, categorize and perform ingredient analysis for your product

-The application process of marketing license and manufacturing license for quasi-drugs is the same as cosmetics.
+The application process for marketing licenses and manufacturing licenses for quasi-drugs is the same as cosmetics.
 However, the requirements and regulators vary as the quasi-drugs are looked for safety and efficacy of products.

-Therefore, before initiating any process of registration you need to first find the category to which your product belongs, as the requirements and regulations vary between the category of the product.
+Therefore, before initiating any process of registration you need to first review your product and find the category to which your product belongs, as the requirements and regulations vary between the category of the product.

 The second step is to conduct ingredient analysis and it is performed on samples by testing and inspection facilities designated by the MHLW, owned or contracted by manufacturers/importers.
 It basically includes analyzing the list of ingredients whether it is in compliance with Japanese standards for cosmetics.